-- Python has not been installed, or the path does not reach python. - The AWS CLI has not been installed, or the path does not reach AWS CLI.
+- The AWS CLI has not been installed, or the path does not reach AWS CLI.

-- Confirm that Python or the AWS CLI is installed. - The installation path of the python commands must be any of the following: /sbin, /bin, /usr/sbin, /usr/bin - The installation path of the AWS CLI must be any of the following: /sbin, /bin, /usr/sbin, /usr/bin, /usr/local/bin command.) '''
+- Confirm that the AWS CLI is installed. - The installation path of the AWS CLI must be any of the following: /sbin, /bin, /usr/sbin, /usr/bin, /usr/local/bin

-''' Activating awsvip1 resource has failed.(5 : Failed in the AWS CLI
+''' Activating awsvip1 resource has failed.(50 : Failed in the AWS CLI